tsedio/tsed/docs/tutorials/scalar.md

 <Banner src="/scalar.svg" href="https://scalar.com" :height="200" />

 This page shows you how you can configure Scalar with Ts.ED.
 Scalar uses the OpenApi to describe a Rest API.
-Ts.ED operates the existing decorators to build a spec compliant with Scalar.
+Ts.ED uses existing decorators to build a specification compliant with Scalar.

 ## Installation